 Many carp are lost right at the net.
 That’s because the angler assumes the fish’s energy is sapped, but when the net splashes, the fish suddenly wakes up and thrashes or runs.
 When the battle is coming to an end, I’ll lay the net hoop in the water at my feet, gently steer the fish over the top of the bag, and raise the net in one quick swoop. —J.C.

-I chunked those strips, coated the pieces with beer batter, then flash-fried them in hot cooking oil.
-Otherwise unseasoned, the cooked carp was bland and tasteless.
+- Coat the pieces with beer batter, then flash-fry them in hot cooking oil.

 My companions smirked at the idea of eating carp, but they all tried it.
 No one asked for second helpings. —J.M.